-Communication with prospects is also about personally connecting with them to further prove your value as more than just a product-pusher.
+Communication with prospects is also about personal connection, so reps can prove their value as more than just a product-pusher.

 From emails, to phone conversations, to voicemails, video conferences, and face-to-face conversations, it's now essential that sales reps possess the ability to effectively relate to prospects across all forms of communication.